Distance: 26.3 miles. Elevation: 2945 ft.

 Back on my bike, the road exited Breil-sur-Roya at its southern end by following the Roya, by way of a gorge, through which the road and railway each flght for dominance.
 I was in my element with all the bridges, tunnels and general gorgocity.

 About five miles from Breil-sur-Roya the road entered Italy.
-Nothing to indicate the border other than the usual speed limit reminders and in this case a notice to say that snow tyres or chains must be carried between 15th Nov to 15th Apr.
+There were no structures or anything to indicate the border, other than the usual speed limit reminders and in this case a notice to say that snow tyres or chains must be carried between 15th Nov to 15th Apr.

 The road started to climb gently.
 Then when I reached Olivetta San Michele there was a steep incline out of the town.